 About midway between Venice and Verona, Vicenza is easily accessed from either.
 With dozens of beautiful buildings, streets made for strolling, and a laid back vibe, Vicenza will steal your heart and keep you enthralled as you explore.

-Here, then, are 12 amazing things to do in Vicenza, Italy:
+Here, then, are the most amazing things to do in Vicenza, Italy:

 #1 Visit the Basilica Palladiana